Clustering analysis of medium-band selected high-redshift galaxies: Data

 As shown in Figure \ref{fig:dNdz}, the filter set of IBIS consists of 5 adjacent medium bands, spanning roughly $4000 <\lambda < 5300$\AA, each with a width of $\sim 260$\AA.
 In the XMM-LSS field, IBIS provides medium band imaging to a magnitude of 25.5 ($5\,\sigma$ PSF depth).
 Of the total XMM-LSS field, we restrict the sample to a $1.4\,\deg$ radius to reduce systematics from lower depth in the photometry near the field edges.
 When accounting for area lost due to masked pixels, bad data or bright object avoidance, the field covers $6.11\, \deg^2$.
 We complement these medium-band data with forced-photometry broadband imaging from the HSC-SSP wide field, which reaches depths of $g=26.5$, $r=26.0$, $i=26.5$, and $z=25.5$ \cite{HSC-SSP}.

-The data reduction and photometry is performed with the \texttt{legacypipe}\footnote{\url{https://github.com/legacysurvey/legacypipe}} \cite{Lang25} pipeline and the photometry is performed with the \texttt{Tractor} software\footnote{\url{https://github.com/dstndstn/tractor}} \cite{Lang16}.
+The data reduction and photometry is performed with the \texttt{legacypipe}\footnote{\url{https://github.com/legacysurvey/legacypipe}} \cite{Lang25} pipeline and the \texttt{Tractor} software\footnote{\url{https://github.com/dstndstn/tractor}} \cite{Lang16}. \texttt{legacypipe} is a post-processing pipeline that performs source detection, wraps \texttt{Tractor} for measurement, and generates catalogs (see \S8 of ref.~\cite{Dey19} for more discussion).
 For each source the properties, such as position and flux, are obtained by $\chi^2$ minimization of the model images over the relevant region.
 Tractor produces both ``total'' flux and a ``fiber'' flux for each source, with the latter being the predicted flux within a $1.5^{\prime\prime}$ diameter for $1^{\prime\prime}$ Gaussian seeing.
 The fiber fluxes approximate the typical amount of light that a DESI fiber would see, and thus are highly correlated with the SNR.